 This is another financial instrument used by the RBI to control the supply of money in the nation.
 In case the RBI is falling short on money, they can always ask commercial banks to pitch in with funds and offer them great reverse repo rates in return.
 This gives banks and other financial institutions the opportunity to earn profit on excess funds.

 5 Major differences between Repo Rate and Reverse Repo Rate

 Besides the way these rates work, there are other differentiators you should know of:

 - A high repo rate helps drain excess liquidity from the market, whereas a high reverse repo rate helps inject liquidity into the economic system.

 - The repo rate is always higher than the reverse repo rate.

-To conclude, the major difference between these two are that increase in repo rate will make commercial banks borrow less and therefore pumps less money into the system, while increase in reverse repo rate will allow commercial banks to transfer more funds to RBI which will eventually contribute to the supply of money in the country.
+To conclude, the major difference between these two is that an increase in the repo rate will make commercial banks borrow less.
+Whereas an increase in the reverse repo rate will allow commercial banks to transfer more funds to RBI, which contributes to the money supply.

 - What is the effect of an increase in repo rate in the case of banks and loans?

 - What happens if the reverse repo rate is increased?

 - What is the reason for repo rate and reverse repo rate?